-The main linac RF power is calculated from the RF power transferred to the beam, assuming perfect matching, plus the power needed to fill the cavities, divided by the wall plug to beam efficiency of 43%.
-This efficiency includes the klystron operating efficiency of 65%, losses in the modulators and waveguides and overhead from variations in cavity gradients.
+The main linac RF power is calculated from the RF power transferred to the beam, plus the power needed to fill the cavities, divided by the wall plug to beam efficiency of 43%.
+This efficiency includes the klystron operating efficiency, losses in the modulators and waveguides and overhead from variations in cavity gradients.
 For the TDR, the ML RF power amounts to 52.1MW (32% of the total 163.8MW).